 Despite my 5-day effort, I couldn’t put a plan together to put me within bow range of the brute, much less lay eyes on him.
 On the last day of my hunt, I bow killed a 4 ½-year-old, 5-pointer after grunting it into 12 yards.
 A misting of Primetime Estrus scent in an open shooting lane held the buck perfectly for a TV-like ending.
 Although this meant the end of my bowhunting season for the giant, my rifle permit would give me another opportunity in mid-November.

 Just prior to the November opener, a massive blizzard rolled across the western half of the state.
 It shut down travel and plugged the backcountry roads.
 I talked to my partners who braved the storm and despite their efforts, the storm limited their access to the remote ranch.
 I joined them a few days later and toiled through the snow and mud only to move to another hunting location to try a more hospitable environment.
-The big buck would have to wait.
+Chasing trophy whitetail bucks is highly dependent on the weather; the big buck would have to wait.